Stearman M-2 Speedmail: Design and development

 Lloyd Stearman and Mac Short, (Stearman's V.P. engineering), designed the Speedmail to the requirements of Varney Air Lines, which needed a new mail carrier with greater capacity to fly the Air Mail contracts they acquired from the U.S. Postal service while still being able to land on short, unimproved airstrips.
-This was achieved by using a new type of airfoil section allowing high lift at low speeds without affect the cruising speed.
+This was achieved by using a new type of airfoil section, the Goettingen 398, allowing high lift at low speeds without affect the cruising speed.
 The result was a sturdy aircraft with a large cargo capacity.

-To enable Interstate Air Lines to fly passengers on its Air Mail routes from Atlanta, Stearman enlarged the M-2, into the LT-1(Light Transport), adding a four-seat enclosed cabin in place of the forward cargo compartments, the payload capacity allowed for four passenger plus luggage and 500 pounds of cargo or mail.
+To enable Interstate Air Lines to fly passengers on its Air Mail routes from Atlanta, Stearman enlarged the M-2, into the LT-1(Light Transport).The three aircraft produced for Interstate Air Lines could carry four passengers plus mail.

-A further development was the CAB-1 "Coach" which was designed with an enclosed cabin for use as a business aircraft.
-Unlike the LT-1, the pilot was inside the enclosed cabin and in front of the passengers.
-However, only one was built which was later dismantled when sales failed to materialize.
+A further development was the CAB-1, "Stearman Coach", which was designed with an enclosed cabin for use as a business aircraft.
+However, only one was built.

-Stearman then developed a scaled down version of the M-2, the Stearman 4 which was successful.